Dog/Animal Bite Injury Lawyers in Dallas, Amarillo, and Abilene

-Bites and attacks from dogs and other animals can cause you or your child to suffer from serious physical and mental injuries.
+Bites and attacks from dogs and other animals can cause you or your child serious physical and mental injuries.
 You deserve to be safe around someone else’s pets; when this is not the case, the attorneys at Hernandez Law Group will get you the compensation you deserve.
 Our team of experienced personal injury attorneys is here to help you prove that the dog owner is liable for your injuries.
-We’ll make sure that you never have to fear an attack from that animal again.
+We’ll ensure you never have to fear an attack from that animal again.

 Proving the Dog Owner’s Liability